What’s in this article

 To begin, you should be aware that renting a car for your Italian vacation can be an expensive hassle, but it’s also a means to a greater independence and a way to get off the beaten path.

-Driving in Italy: Do you really need a car?
+Do you really need a car in Italy?

 Before we get into how to drive in Italy, let’s take a look at whether you need a car in Italy or you’ll be fine taking the train.